Accelerated MBA – Dual Major Finance/ManagementA BOOT CAMP FOR YOUR CAREER.

 - Managerial Communication

 - Action Learning Project: students are placed in an organization and given a specific organizational problem or issue to resolve or address

 - Reflective Tutorial and Career Development

 BUA 625 Strategic Marketing.
+Three Credits.
 This is a rigorous advanced course in competitive strategy set at the level of the business as it faces competitors at the product market level.
 The course consists of lectures and formal case presentations recommending strategic actions by student teams to counterpart teams representing senior managers responsible for approving their recommendation.
 Topics covered include both the process and content of strategic action and interaction, strategic models, brands as a source of competitive advantage, methods for comparing competitive offers and strategies, scenario analysis, competitive signaling, and competitive intelligence.
-3 credits.

 BUA 632 Working Capital Management.
+Three Credits.
 Exposure to corporate decisions in restructuring and managing working capital while assessing the risks and returns of corporate decisions.
 This course will arm the MBA graduate with the tools to ascertain optimum strategies for strategic forecasts and financial decisions.
 Topics include management of short/long term assets and liabilities, financial statement analysis, planning, budgeting, strategic plans and bankruptcy.
 Financial instruments including stocks, bonds, futures, options and swaps will be discussed.
 Financial calculator (TI BA II Professional) and excel functions will be utilized in all facets of working capital decision making, incorporating FV, NPV and IRR.
-3 credits.